Home > Storage + Organization > Sewing Room > Thread Box and Sewing Kit Carry Case

 Our bag design combines canvas and quilting weight cotton, and as we often do, we’ve used a combination of stabilizers to insure we get stability and shape while still allowing for flexibility to accommodate important features such as our pocket pleats.

 The original quilting cotton collection we chose was Sew & Sew by Chloe’s Closet for Moda Fabrics, which is no long readily available.

 All our construction as well as the decorative stitching was done with Aurifil 50wt thread.
 This is one of the most popular weights and it comes in hundreds of gorgeous colors to insure a perfect match from thread to fabric.

 Aurifil has led the industry in putting together unique thread collections from top designers.
 It’s a fabulous way to collect coordinated colors to match some of your favorite designer colorways.
 We sized our carry case to perfectly fit one of the Aurifil 12-spool plastic containers.

-Slip the thread box in the padded bottom compartment, load up your tools in the pockets, fold up the flap, and you’re a sewer on the go!
+Slip the thread box or other notions in the padded bottom compartment, load up your tools in the pockets, fold up the flap, and you’re a sewer on the go!